pritansh-sahsani/Transcriber-app/README.md

 transcript (list): A list of transcript segments, where each segment is represented as [start_time, end_time, text].

-path (str): The path of the video file.
+video_length (float): The duration of the video file.